 For a main dish, I had guinea fowl with a sweet potato puree, braised red cabbage and a Madeira jus.
 There was a nice sear on the skin, and the sauce was a flavorful accompaniment for the vegetables.
 Nick had pork belly and braised pork cheek, with carrot and cardamom puree, spiced lentils and a five-spice jus.
 The pork cheek melted in my mouth.

 The usual rate at Thornbury Castle Hotel includes bed and breakfast, and you definitely don’t want to miss this breakfast.
 They serve a full English breakfast, made-to-order, in the dining rooms.
 You can choose where to sit, and then make your way to the well-stocked buffet table, full of many favorites like croissants, meats, cheeses, yogurt and fruits.
 You can also order from the full menu.

 Location: Castle St, Thornbury, Bristol, South Gloucestershire BS35 1HH, United Kingdom | Website

 I haven’t even mentioned the rooms yet.
-After much deliberation, the owner chose an Alice in Wonderland theme for the rooms.
 We stayed in the Mad Hatter room.
 It was whimsical and fun – from the miniature houses that hung sideways above the bed to the wall of hats hung above the chair, and the chandeliers dangling by thick ropes over the bedside tables.
 I cannot say enough about this place.
 It was magical in all the right ways.

 Location: Glazebrook House, South Brent, Devon TQ10 9JE, United Kingdom | Website